 The latest versions of PhpStorm come with support for the ` _` static method of the `JHtml' class.
 This is a magic method that allows you to invoke helpers by passing in a string that contains the class name plus the method name, separated by a dot.
 PhpStorm can parse these strings, and provide you with the usual helpers associated with class and method names in the IDE.
-For example, here we are using the `form.token` helper, and when we invoke Brief Info over the string (default to CMD/CTRL plus hover over the item), we see the method signature for this helper method:
+For example, here we are using the `form.token` helper, and when we invoke Brief Info over the string (default to CMD/CTRL plus hover over the item) we see the method signature for this helper method:

-Holding CMD/CTRL and clicking the string takes us straight to the `token` static method of the `JHtmlForm` class just as we would expect.
+CMD/CTRL and clicking the string takes us straight to the `token` static method of the `JHtmlForm` class just as we would expect.
 Of course, the `JHtml` class comes with full code completion and type hinting like all classes do in PhpStorm.

-Similarly to JHtml support, PhpStorm now also supports the static methods of the `JText` class.
+Similarly to the JHtml support, PhpStorm now also supports the static methods of the `JText` class.
 Text allows you to handle translations from definitions (typically in .ini files) and output the translation in the correct place.
-When you use the `_` or `sprintf` or 'script' methods of `JText` and pass in a valid string with a key name, PhpStorm will allow you to use Brief Info and navigate to the definition (using CMD/CTRL and click) to be taken directly to the .ini file that defined that key.
+When you use the `_` or `sprintf` or 'script' methods of `JText` and pass in a valid string with a key name, PhpStorm will allow you to use Brief Info and navigate to the definition (using CMD/CTRL and click) to be taking directly to the ini file that defined that key.

 Data source detection

 PhpStorm comes with a database browser built right in, and the Joomla! integrations allow us to quickly and easily configure the database tool from the configuration file that Joomla! creates containing our credentials.
 Once we've opened the Database tool (I usually hover over the menu icon in the bottom left of the screen and select Database), we can add a new data source for our Joomla! database by clicking the + icon and then selecting Import from sources...